elkorn/afronski.github.io/_posts/2013-11-02-low-level-nodejs-debugging-on-production.md

 }
 {% endhighlight %}

-Then, look at the dependencies (in our case `libxslt`, `libxml2`) and reinstall them in the development version (sometimes marked with postfix `-devel`).
+Then, look at the dependencies (in our case `libxslt`, `libxml2`) and reinstall them in the development version (sometimes marked with a `-devel` postfix).

-After modifications and installing dependencies in the *debugging mode*, we have to run installation process inside directory of the modified module (but only there, not on the upper level, because it will remove our changes in the modified module):
+After modifications and installing dependencies in the *debugging mode*, we have to run installation process inside the directory of the modified module (but only there, not on the upper level, because it will remove our changes in the modified module):

 {% highlight bash %}
 node_xslt $ npm install --verbose
 {% endhighlight %}

-Somewhere inside long output we will find information about flags used in compilation process (and we should see flag *`-g`*, responsible for attaching debugging informations).
+Somewhere inside the long output we will find information about flags used in compilation process (and we should see a *`-g`* flag, responsible for attaching debugging informations).

 Next, we have to simulate again situation with *`Segmentation fault`* behavior.
 When application receive unwanted signal, it will dump file with the *post-mortem* internal structure, ready for using inside `gdb`: